Staple-Engine/StapleEngine/README.md

 * Package manager to manage builtin features, local and git packages
 * Unity-style Assembly Definition system for defining specific projects per parts of the project
 * Unity-style Plugin system for defining native dependencies for specific platforms
+* Shaders and Compute Shaders with variants and toggleable variants based on set properties
+* Culling Volumes for more performant culling of parts of the world or characters

 # Installation